 This piece is about as techy-looking as they come.
 Our testers wouldn't wear it out to the bar or a date (unless the date involves running fast), but in the mountains, it looks fine with all the rest of the quick-drying synthetic garments you'll be hiking, running, or climbing around in.
 The Hybrid Hoody is available in Fluid Green, Piton Purple, Viking Blue, and Black.

 Climbing hard, running fast, or skinning up steep slopes in search of perfect powder is what this jacket was made to do.
 While not weather resistant enough as a stand-alone outer layer, this jacket layers as well or better than any fleece we've worn under a lightweight shell or a belay parka.

-$249 gets you a specialized a very specialized jacket that doesn't work well as a standalone piece, but as part of a layering system.
+$249 gets you a very specialized jacket that doesn't work well as a standalone piece, but as part of a layering system.
 It has also become a favorite among a few of our testers.
 As with all Patagonia products, it's backed by an awesome warranty.

 The Patagonia Nano-Air Light Hybrid Hoody doesn't score as well as the Editor's' Choice Award Winning Rab Xenon X, or its heavier weight brother, the Nano-Air Hoody.
 As an insulated jacket, it doesn't have the weather resistance or warmth our testers want in variable alpine conditions.
 As a layering piece, it's awesome, and our lead tester found himself leaving his trusty R1 Hoody in the closet and taking the Hybrid out on backcountry ski tours and long runs.